adobe/xdm/archived/README.md

 # Archive

-Contains old XDM files which were never used
+Archived JSON schema files which are not used in AEP